Curriculum, Grades 1-8

 St. Giles uses an integrated science curriculum of life science, physical science, and earth science.
 Topics are coordinated across the grade levels and emphasis is put on inquiry based learning, the scientific method, lab reports, vocabulary development, content reading, and current science.
 A newly refurbished science lab is available for grades 4 – 8 and the primary is equipped with apparatus for demonstration and experiments in the classroom.
 Field trips support the curriculum.
 Seventh graders participate in the Chicago Science Fair, and students each year advance to the Regional and Illinois state competition.
 Some major topics studied are as follows: Preschool – personal hygiene, weather and seasons, plants and animals;, Kindergarten – the ocean, seasons, magnetism, animals; 1st – reptiles, mammals and amphibians, dinosaurs, water, and the five senses; 2nd – Plants/trees, ocean animals, the Earth, and body systems; 3rd – living things and their habitats, Earth, matter, work and machines, and staying healthy; 4th – ecosystems, solar system, matter, digestive, circulatory, and nervous systems, and gardening; 5th – animal classification, reproduction and heredity, Earth’s resources and changes, climate and weather, the atom, laws of motion, and respiratory and circulatory systems; 6th – cells, biomes, earth processes, mass and matter, nervous and endocrine systems; 7th – waves and light, cell reproduction and DNA, the skeletal, circulatory, respiratory, excretory and digestive systems, and nutrition; and 8th – atomic structure and the periodic table, chemical bonds and chemical reactions, force and motion, change through time, and astronomy.

 Based on NETS standards, students learn computer skills and applications integrated with classroom curriculum.
-Two staffed labs serve the Kindergarten – 3rd, and 4th – 8th grades as well as having computers, netbooks, and iPads in the classrooms.
+Our computer lab serves the Kindergarten – 3rd, and 4th – 8th grades as well as having computers, netbooks, Chrombooks and iPads in the classrooms.
 LCD projectors and Smart Boards are also used daily at each grade level.
 By the end of eighth grade, students have demonstrated skills in keyboarding, word processing, Internet searching, spreadsheets, PowerPoint multimedia presentations, creating web pages and podcasts and use of other Web 2.0 tools.
 Students on the Tech Team work with teachers to create lessons to better integrate technology in their teaching, and produce a weekly school news webcast.

-St. Giles moved from an extra-curricular program to teaching Spanish within the curriculum for grades 1 – 8 in 2007-2008.
-Two teachers share the responsibility of teaching twice a week classes to the primary and 4th – 6th students, while 7th and 8th have Spanish three times perweek.
+St. Giles incorporates Spanish into the curriculum twice a week for the primary and 4th – 6th students, while 7th and 8th have Spanish three times per week.

 Grades K – 8 engage in art and music education once a week.
 Art education aspires to bring out the artist in every student through projects using various techniques and media.
 Art Appreciation volunteers extend the learning in curricular areas.
 In Music, students engage in singing, music theory, playing recorders, and the study of musicians.
 St. Giles offers a fee based band program that involves 4th – 8th graders in five bands.
 Band members lend their talent to our yearly Christmas Pageant and to our liturgical choirs.
 The 8th grade yearly puts on a musical stage production.